-But the rule clarification focuses a spotlight on these organizations and how they operate.
-Some, like NIL-Auburn LLC, allow athletes to create content that is distributed to subscription members of the collective.
-Others, like NIL Management (The Ohio State University), operate more or less like brokers to match student athletes with businesses looking for paid endorsers.
+But the rule clarification focuses a spotlight on booster organizations and how they operate.
+Some, like NIL-Auburn, LLC, allow athletes to create content that is distributed to subscription members of the collective.
+Others, like NIL Management (The Ohio State University), operate more or less like brokers to match student-athletes with businesses looking for paid endorsers.

 What’s the common thread?

-It should come as no surprise that most of these booster organizations are designed to make money off of your name, image, and likeness as a student athlete.
-If you’re not already rolling your eyes and thinking “I’ve heard this story before” well you should be.
-Large organizations making bank off of your hard work as a student athlete is the whole reason the NCAA was sued and ultimately agreed to let you monetize your name/image/likeness in the first place.
+It should come as no surprise that most of these booster organizations are designed to make money off of your name, image, and likeness as a student-athlete.
+If you’re not already rolling your eyes and thinking, “I’ve heard this story before,” well you should be.
+Large organizations making bank off of your hard work as a student-athlete is the whole reason the NCAA was sued and ultimately agreed to let you monetize your name, image, and likeness in the first place.

 Is there a place for these booster organizations?

-But before you agree to work with one of these booster organizations, you should first fully understand how much of the endorsement money the organization will keep out of each deal involving your name/image/likeness.
+But before you agree to work with one of these booster organizations, you should first fully understand how much of the endorsement money the organization will keep out of each deal involving your name, image, and likeness.

 What are the other risks of booster organizations?

 Also, booster organizations aren’t lawyers or law firms.
-They don’t have to have your best interests in mind.
-Instead, you’ll be signing a contract with them, and that puts you in an adversarial relationship with booster organizations from day one.
+They don’t necessarily have your best interests in mind.
+Instead, you’ll be signing a contract that unknowingly puts you in an adversarial relationship with booster organizations from day one.

 How can I better control use of my name, image, and likeness?